Mental Health In The Workplace

 “For those full-time workers suffering from symptoms of stress, anxiety or depression, the negative stigma surrounding mental health can make it incredibly difficult for sufferers to seek help for their conditions.”
 Said Dr Zain Sikafi, CEO of Mynurva.

-Finding the time to attend medical appointments is also a recognised issue amongst employees, with over 40% claiming to have missed at least one appointment due to work commitments.
+Finding the time to attend medical appointments is also a recognised issue amongst employees.
+Over 40% claim to have missed at least one appointment due to work commitments.
 This rose to over 60% for those living in London.

 Issues with privacy remain at the forefront of reasons why employees choose not to speak out.
-58% worry their issues would not remain confidential should they discuss them with a colleague or manager, resulting in a negative impact on their workplace relationships.
+58% worry their issues would not remain confidential should they discuss them with a colleague or manager.
+They fear this could have a negative impact on their workplace relationships.

 How Can You Support Staff Experiencing A Mental Health Problem?